alielw/APS-NGS-day1-PM/README.md

         sbatch StringTie_60A.sh

 * Check the job status.
-Once it has finished, check it ran properly.
-StringTie_60A.sh.eXXXXXX should be empty and StringTie_60A.sh.oXXXXX should just have two lines about the Genomics Software Repository.
+Once it has finished, check it ran properly. slurm-XXXXXxx.out should just have two lines about the Genomics Software Repository.
 The script should have generated two new files `60A.gtf` and `60A.gene_abund`.
 We will learn about these in the next session.

 ---